jpdarcy/jpdarcy.github.io/_pages/publications.md

 author_profile: true
 ---

-1. Cram, A., D'Arcy, J. and Benlian, A. (Forthcoming).
+1. Cram, A., **D'Arcy, J**. and Benlian, A. (Forthcoming).
 "The Only Thing We Have to Fear Is Fear Itself: The Influence of Instability in the Cybersecurity Fear Control Process," _MIS Quarterly_.
 2. Short, J., D'Arcy, J. and Hong, Y. (Forthcoming).
 "Asymmetric Learning Effects of Chief Information Officer (CIO) Outside Board Appointments: Cybersecurity Implications to Sender and Receiver Firms," _Information Systems Research_.
 3. Metcalfe, S., D'Arcy, J. and Liu, Y. (Forthcoming).
 "Cyber Defense Self-Efficacy: Information Quality and Artificial Intelligence Adoption as Drivers Against Deepfake," _AIS Transactions on Human-Computer Interaction_.
 4. Brown, S., Seidel, S., D'Arcy, J., Hahn, J., Hsu, C., Matook, S., Saar-Tsechansky, M., Shaikh, M. and Thatcher, J.B.
 (2026).
 "Editor's Comments: Engaging with Practice for Impactful Research," _MIS Quarterly_, 50(3). iii-xiv.